Anirudh257/Tensorflow/README.md

 # Tensorflow

-This is a tensorflow tutorial with a brief explanation of its important units.
+This is a tensorflow tutorial with a brief explanation of its important central points.